 After spending WAY too much time dwelling on it and spiraling… Should I have filtered that photo?
 Should I get Botox?
 I realized that I have the power to change the script running through my head.
 I am choosing to STOP.
 Every time I think of that one comment, I’m going to be replacing it with, “I am so glad I have a supportive tribe of women that choose to #EMPOWER each other every single day!!” because THAT is true.
 THAT is real.
 In my online fitness communities that’s what we do.
 We help other reach our goals through fitness and nutrition, but it’s a #mindsetmission too.

 Sometimes you just need to tend to your mental garden.
+To know anything related to history of the gardening go through this.
 Take some time to “weed out” the bad thoughts and plant some new #seedsofgrowth.
 Decide what you want to think. #CHOOSEpositivity over negative simply by changing how you think.

 Learn More about Metacognition

 Want to learn more about metacognition?
 Check Dr. Joe Dispenza on this topic